-To explore the economic strain associated with high housing costs, we introduce a number of measures of household stress and consider whether there are considerable differences in the stress indicators between the group of households that have housing cost-to-income greater than or less than 30 per cent.
+To explore the economic strain associated with high housing costs, we introduce a number of measures of household stress and consider whether there are considerable differences in the stress indicators between the group of households that have housing cost to income greater than or less than 30 per cent.
 We focus on the following measures: residual income (net income minus the housing payment); residual income equivalised; the persistent poverty rate; arrears in housing payments; and arrears in utilities.
 The residual income is a particularly important concept as it shows in monetary terms the level of finance remaining to the household to cover all other expenditure.

-Table 1 presents the average of these aforementioned variables (and other contextual variables) for the most recent years of the survey, 2014 to 2016, for those households above and below 30 per cent housing costs.
+Table 1 presents the average of these aforementioned variables (and other contextual variables) for the most recent years of the survey, 2013 to 2015, for those households above and below 30 per cent housing costs.
 A number of important points arise.
-The annual disposable income of high housing cost households is approximately 60 per cent that of households not facing high housing costs (€29,442 versus €49,534) and their mean monthly residual income is only approximately €1,500, less than half that of households not facing high housing costs.
-Furthermore, there is a higher share of households in persistent poverty, and facing arrears on the housing payment or utilities, amongst the high housing cost households.
+The annual disposable income of high housing cost households is approximately two thirds that of households not facing high housing costs ( $\leq 29768 \text{ v} \leq 49220$ ) and their mean monthly residual income is only approximately $\leq 1500$ , less than half that of households in persistent poverty and facing arrears on the housing payment or utilities amongst the high housing cost households.